-Cloud service providers (CSP) are companies that offers network services, infrastructure, or business applications in the cloud.
-The cloud services are hosted in a data center than can be accessed by companies or individuals using network connectivity.
+Cloud service providers (CSP) are companies that offer network services, infrastructure, or business applications in the cloud.
+The cloud services are hosted in a data center that can be accessed by companies or individuals using network connectivity.

 The large benefit of using a cloud service provider comes in efficiency and economies of scale.
 Rather than individuals and companies building their own infrastructure to support internal services and applications, the services can be purchased from the CSP, which provide the services to many customers from a shared infrastructure.